open-edge-insights/eii-messagebus/README.md

 ## Installation

-If you wish to install the EIS Message Bus on your system, execute the following command after building the library:
+If you wish to install the EII Message Bus on your system, execute the following command after building the library:

 ```sh
 $ sudo make install
 ```

-By default, this command will install the EIS Message Bus C library into `/usr/local/lib/`.
+By default, this command will install the EII Message Bus C library into `/usr/local/lib/`.
 On some platforms this is not included in the `LD_LIBRARY_PATH` by default.
-As a result, you must add this directory to you `LD_LIBRARY_PATH`, otherwise you will encounter issues using the EIS Message Bus.
+As a result, you must add this directory to you `LD_LIBRARY_PATH`, otherwise you will encounter issues using the EII Message Bus.
 This can be accomplished with the following `export`:

 ```sh